grace-mok/CZ4010-WEP-Cracking/README.md

 ### 2.2.1.
 Fluhrer, Mantin and Shamir (FMS) attack
 The FMS attack allows attackers to derive the key from a numerous amount of messages that are encrypted with ARC4 Stream Cipher.
 It specifically exploits the weakness in the KSA of ARC4.

 Before the start of any scrambling, the attacker can actually derive the first byte of the keystream, as the first byte of the plaintext is usually always ‘0xAA’, which is the value of the SNAP header.
 We will use the value of the first byte of the keystream later on.
-The first byte of the keystream is then obtained as follows:
+The first byte of the keystream is obtained as follows:
 ```
 keystream_first_byte = 0xAA XOR ciphertext_first_byte
 ```